Snipexkillo/CTFs/morphing-time-writeup.md

 But that article is way too confusing to someone who has never taken abstract algebra (like me).
 So I shall direct you to something that makes slightly more [sense](https://en.wikipedia.org/wiki/Primitive_root_modulo_n).

 If you are still lost it is okay.
-In the context of this problem, where we will end up doing $g^{something} \bmod p$ (as shown in the next function), a generator is *an integer that can be turned into every other integer coprime to p, after doing it to the power of something\cdot.
+In the context of this problem, where we will end up doing $g^{something} \bmod p$ (as shown in the next function), a generator is *an integer that can be turned into every other integer coprime to p, after doing it to the power of something*.
 Since we are working with modular arithmetic, specifically mod p, we are working with every number between 1 and p - 1 (0 is not coprime to p).
 If you wanted to get a specific one of those numbers between 1 and p-1, there exists a number (lets call it a) that you could do g to the power of mod p in order to get that specific number.
 It just all depends on picking the right number a.

 A nice way to see it is with a table.
 Using mod p = 7 and g = 3